Wellthy Clinic offers 1:1 Pregnancy Pilates.

 Third Trimester:

-Exercise intensity: Your energy levels could be affected, finding balance to not overdo exercises is important.
+Exercise intensity: Your energy levels could be affected.
+It is important to find a balance and not overdo exercises.
 Your pregnancy Pilates instructor can monitor and advise.

 When is the best time to start Pilates when you are pregnant?

-If you haven’t tried Pilates before then we would suggest the second trimester otherwise you could start beforehand.
-All initial pregnancy Pilates sessions at Wellthy would include an assessment to ensure best practise.
+If you haven’t tried Pilates before, we suggest starting in the second trimester; otherwise, you could start beforehand.
+All initial pregnancy Pilates sessions at Wellthy include an assessment to ensure best practice.

 Does Pilates cause miscarriage?

-It is highly unlikely that Pilates could cause miscarriages, given its low impact nature.
-However, to be on the safe side if you haven’t previously tried pilates we suggest starting in your second trimester.
-We recommend starting at week 12.
-The initial session will go through the Pilates principles, the correct use of the machines and discuss any concerns you may have in order to develop a bespoke plan for you.
+Given its low-impact nature, Pilates is highly unlikely to cause miscarriages.
+However, to be on the safe side, if you haven’t previously tried Pilates, we suggest starting in your second trimester, at week 12.
+The initial session will go through the Pilates principles, the correct use of the machines, and discuss any concerns you may have in order to develop a bespoke plan for you.

 Are there any recommendations for exercises when pregnant?

-When practising we recommend that you progress gradually based on your general health and on how your pregnancy is going.
-It can be more strengthening based or more mobility based depending on your personal needs.
-Also, traditional Pilates movements can be adapted to your Pregnancy stages by making modifications to your body positioning and with the use of additional props.
+When practising, we recommend that you progress gradually based on your general health and your pregnancy.
+Depending on your personal needs, it can be more strengthening- or mobility-based.
+Also, traditional Pilates movements can be adapted to your Pregnancy stages by modifying your body positioning and using additional props.

 Does Pilates make childbirth easier?